 - 1 cup fresh or frozen corn

 - 2/3 cup uncooked elbow macaroni

-- In a large nonstick skillet, cook beef and onion over medium-high heat 5-7 minutes or until beef is no longer pink, breaking up beef into crumbles.
-Drain.
+- In a large nonstick skillet, cook and crumble beef with onion over medium-high heat until no longer pink, 5-7 minutes.

-- Stir in tomatoes, tomato sauce, corn, water and seasonings; bring to a boil.
+- Stir in seasonings, tomatoes, tomato sauce, corn and water; bring to a boil.
 Stir in macaroni.
-Reduce heat; simmer, covered, 15-20 minutes or until macaroni is tender.
+Reduce heat; simmer, covered, until macaroni is tender, 15-20 minutes, stirring occasionally.
 Sprinkle with cheese.
-Yield: 5 servings.
+Yield: 4 servings.

 "This was very good and easy to make.
 I pre-cooked the noodles and also made many of the changes listed, such as green pepper, olives, and minced garlic."

 "very easy, change it up a little, used velvetta, cut back on the oregano.
 This is a go to when I want fast comfort food."